Afghanistan: Girls singing ban dropped after activist outrage | DW | 17.03.2021

 "The main reason for our protest is that songs and hymns are the voice of women.
 To silence the voice of women is to eradicate women from the public sphere.
 This directive is exactly like those rules that the Taliban issued during their supremacy," Afghan women's rights activist Vida Saghari told DW.

-Saghari said the singing ban isn't the first time the education ministry has issued "Taliban-style" directives.
-Near the end of 2020, the ministry said it would support Islamic madrassas that only teach the Quran.
+Saghari said the singing ban wasn't the first time that the Education Ministry had issued "Taliban-style" directives.
+Near the end of 2020, the ministry announced that it would support Islamic madrassas that only teach the Quran.
 Saghari said the ministry also supported a plan to only allow girls from first to third grade to attend classes in mosques.

 The education ministry also tried to walk back those decisions by claiming that learning in madrassas and mosques was meant as a solution for remote districts with no access to modern schools.